Orange stain on Blue River in Breckenridge fades as officials watch drinking water

 “State staff have been on scene and water system operators have been notified of the situation,” she continued.
 “There are no known impacts to drinking water at this time.
 As always, after being exposed to any wild river, including the Blue River, it’s necessary to wash with soap and water.
 It’s also never recommended to drink untreated river water.”

-According to Red, White & Blue, it wouldn’t be a surprise to see the orange runoff reappear in the Blue River with more precipitation and rapid melting snow.
+According to Red, White & Blue, it wouldn’t be a surprise to see the orange runoff reappear in the Blue River with more precipitation and rapidly melting snow.

 Summit Daily News reporter Deepan Dutta contributed to this report.